asigalov61/Morpheus/README.md

 ### FAQ

+### Q) How long should I train for?
+### A1) Train for no more than 1 epoch.
+This usually works well.
+Training longer usually degrades performance.
+### A2) You can try to cheat and train only to full convergence.
+It is really dataset depnendent so this may not always work.

 ### Q) What is the idea behind Morpheus Maker 128x128?
 ### A) We basically want to try to squeze music into symmetrical AND reasonable space.
 In this case its [127, 127, 127, 127*10, 1].
 Music generally loves symmetry.
 So do the transformer NNs.
 Its not the most perfect arrangement, nor it is the most universal, but it does show better results over assymetrical encoding schemas.